open-simulation-platform/libcosim/CONTRIBUTING.md

 ---------------------
 The following are *strict rules*:

+  * **Use [clang-format] to format code**.
+    Use the `-style=file` option to read the formatting rules from the `.clang-format` file.
+    (Rationale: This is a low-effort, low-friction way of enforcing a uniform code style.)
   * **API symbols use the C++ standard library naming conventions.**
     This means `snake_case` for namespaces, functions, classes, class members, and constants, and `SCREAMING_SNAKE_CASE` for macros.
     (Rationale: This style is familiar to 100% of C++ programmers, and it looks and feels consistent when used together with standard C++ and Boost symbols.)
-  * **Use spaces for indentation and alignment, never tabs.**
-    Use 4 spaces for indentation.
-    (Rationale: Spaces are usable for both indentation and alignment while tabs are only usable for indentation, and mixing them is a bad idea.)
   * **Use a single line feed character to terminate lines, never carriage return.**
+    This is configurable in most editors, as well as in Git.
     (Rationale: We need to standardise on one thing, and CRLF is just a pointless Microsoft-specific historic artifact.)
   * **Never use the `using` directive (e.g. `using namespace foo;`) in